This guide is based on UK law. It was last updated in September 2010.

 Placing of the order

 It is important that you explain fully in your terms and conditions how contracts are formed and your site's procedure for taking payment or refunding payments from customers' credit cards.
 Otherwise, in the event of pricing errors on your website, you may find that you are bound to sell items below cost.
-For more on this subject, see our article, How to protect your site against pricing errors.
+For more on this subject, see our guide, How to protect your site against pricing errors.

 Liability of intermediaries

-As is explained in more detail below, provided a service provider that acts as an ISP, network operator or web host complies with the Regulations, it is generally not liable for any material where it:
+As is explained in more detail below, provided a service provider that acts as an ISP, network operator or 'web host' complies with the Regulations, it is generally not liable for any material where it:

-- acts as a mere conduit;
+• acts as a mere conduit;

-- caches the material; or
+• caches the material; or

-- hosts the material.
+• hosts the material.

 Further, compliance with the Regulations will act as a defence to a criminal prosecution being brought against the service provider (though the expectations change when the service provider gains 'actual knowledge' of unlawful content, as explained below).